mdiamond14/Aperio/README.md

 market, so making the product as cost-efficient as possible will make it as cheap as possible.
 No one will purchase if it is too much hassle/expense for too little gain.
 Choose which sensors are necessary based upon popular opinion and eliminate those that aren't to save real estate and reduce cost.
 We need to make a device that people will actually want to buy.
-We would like to make our product exceptionally aesthetically pleasing, and make Aperio as effective as possible at monitoring water quality </p>
+We would like to make our product exceptionally aesthetically pleasing, and make Aperio as effective as possible at monitoring water quality! </p>